Nevada

 • If you do not have a California driver license or California identification card, you can still use this form to apply to register to vote.
 However, you will need to take additional steps to complete your voter registration.

+California does not require voter ID when voting EXCEPT for first time voters in federal elections.
 If you are a first-time voter in a federal election and you did not provide this information when you registered, and you plan to:

 • Vote by mail: prior to voting your ballot, send a photocopy of your personal identification to your county elections official.
 If you do not do this prior to voting, you will be contacted by your county elections official upon receipt of your voted ballot to request the required proof of identity.
 You must provide an acceptable form of identification to your county elections official before they can open your vote-by-mail ballot return envelope.
 If your identity cannot be verified, your vote-by-mail ballot return envelope will not be opened and your ballot will not be counted.